You will find the following on this page:

 Contaminated Material Containers (CMCs) and Sharps Containers Program

-- Rooms will be stocked weekly to promote responsible consumption of supplies.
+- "Waste" Rooms will be stocked weekly to promote responsible consumption of supplies.

 - Housekeepers will pick up the CMCs (taping and labeling remain the same).

-If your CMC is improperly prepared or too heavy, Housekeepers will notify you by placing this pink label on the box.
+- Weight limit of 30 lbs. (do not overfill, see below).
+If your CMC is improperly prepared or too heavy, Housekeepers will notify you by placing the following pink label on the box.

 ATTN: Your CMC box was not pick up because:|